AnyLog-co/documentation/training/Session II (Deployment).md

 On each AnyLog node deploy Docker:
 * [Docker](https://docs.docker.com/get-docker/)

-In this training, users create a configuration file using a questioner.
+In this training, users create a configuration file using a questionnaire.
 Therefore, Python and Dotenv are installed on each AnyLog node :
 * [Python](https://www.python.org/downloads/)
 * [Dotenv](https://pypi.org/project/python-dotenv/)